Go to Content

 • Clichés: “It happened for a reason.”
 “I know how you feel.”

-• Sharing stories: Many women, when they share their experience, find out how many of their family and friends have had a similar experience.
+• Sharing stories: Many people, when they share their experience, find out how many of their family and friends have had a similar experience.
 Sometimes it feels supportive (“I’ve been there and you will get through this.”) and sometimes competitive (“Oh, yeah?
 Well, guess what happened to me.”)

 How you respond is up to you — whether you prepare a snappy comeback, or smile and walk away, or grit your teeth and move on.
 Your first priority, however, should be to take care of yourself.